-Date Consultee and type of response Points raised How and where addressed PINS Scoping Opinion Paragraph 3.3.19: the ES should assess likely significant effects from the proposed development on climate change (due to GHG emissions) and its vulnerability to climate change, including where relevant adaptation or resilience measures.
-This chapter describes impacts on climate change due to GHG emissions.
-Flood vulnerability and adaptation with consideration of climate change are assessed in Volume 3, Chapter 15: Hydrology and Flood Risk.
-Other risks are discussed in the following row.
-PINS ID 4.11.4: updated UK climate projections ('CP18') are expected to be published in November 2018, which may differ from the CP09 projections considered at scoping stage.
-Section 3.2 refers to the expected future publication of CP18, although does note that CP09 remains the current dataset for planning.
+Date Consultee and type of response Points raised How a Paragraph 3.3.19: the ES should assess likely significant effects from the proposed development on climate change (due to GHG emissions) and its vulnerability to climate change, including where relevant adaptation or resilience measures.
+20 September 2018 PINS Scoping Opinion PINS ID 4.11.4: updated UK climate projections ('CP18') are expected to be published in November 2018, which may differ from the CP09 projections considered at scoping stage.
 The proposed development might continue to operate after its design lifetime of 35 years.
-Following publication of the PEIR, further work will be undertaken to Climate change risks and adaptation relating to changes in temperature, humidity and wind speed (including resilience) should be assessed with reference to CP18 and the proposed development lifespan. consider potential climate risks and any necessary adaptation or resilience measures in light of CP18 data (if available prior to completion of the ES) and time periods beyond 2069.
-20 September 2018 Marine Management Organisation (MMO) in PINS Scoping Opinion CP09 and CP18 are an important source of data to bear in mind for a precautionary approach to coastal process and flood risk assessment.
-Flood risk with consideration of climate change is assessed in Volume 3, Chapter 15: Hydrology and Flood Risk.
-Natural England in PINS Scoping Opinion The ES should reflect Defra (Department for Environment, Food and Rural Affairs) principles on biodiversity and climate change.
+Climate change risks and adaptation relating to changes in temperature, humidity and wind speed (including resilience) should be assessed with reference to CP18 and the proposed development lifespan.
+CP18 projections for time perior reviewed in Volume 6, Append represent changes towards the 35-year operating lifetime and operation continue.
+UKCP18 climate parameters, and gust speed have been rev It is considered that scoping o flooding during the proposed of lifetime, as proposed at scopin appropriate as CP18 data for to or increased risks.
+Climate risks if the proposed of years have been considered u significance of effects is asses MMO in PINS Scoping Opinion CP09 and CP18 are an important source of data to bear in mind for a precautionary approach to coastal process and flood risk assessment.
+Noted.
+Flood risk with conside Volume 3, Chapter 15: Hydrold Natural England in PINS Scoping Opinion The ES should reflect Defra principles on biodiversity and climate change.
 It should identify how the development's effects on the natural environment will be influenced by climate change, and how ecological networks will be maintained.
-Climate change influences on the natural environment in the future baseline, affecting the assessment of impacts, have been considered in Section 3.2 of Volume 3, Chapter 9: Ecology.
-PINS Scoping Opinion PINS ID 4.11.6: the ES should set out the calculation methods used to quantify the GHG emissions relating to the proposed development.
-Calculation methods and data sources are detailed in Volume 6, Appendix 14.1: GHG Calculations.
-PINS ID 4.11.7: the ES should state any assumptions made in calculating the predicted GHG emissions, any limitations to the calculations and any uncertainties this presents for the assessment of GHG emissions.
-Assumptions and uncertainties are discussed in Section 2.4, with more detail in Volume 6, Appendix 14.1: GHG Calculations.
+Climate change influences on baseline, affecting the assess Section 3.2 of Volume 3, Chap PINS ID 4.11.6: the ES should set out the calculation methods used to quantify the GHG emissions relating to the Proposed Development.
+Calculation methods and data 14.1: GHG Calculations.
+PINS Scoping Opinion PINS ID 4.11.7: the ES should state any assumptions made in calculating the predicted GHG emissions, any limitations to the calculations and any uncertainties this presents for the assessment of GHG emissions.
+Assumptions and uncertainties detail in Volume 6, Appendix 1 v and where addressed acts on climate change due to GHG emissions.